tavinus/xap.sh/README.md

 ## Enable source-code repository
 This script uses `apt-get build-dep(s)` to prepare the environment.
 In order to use this, you will need to have source-code repositoies enabled.
-The easiest way is through `Software Updater → Preferences → Enable source-code download`.
+The easiest way is through `Software Updater → Settings → Ubuntu Software Tab → Source code`.
+See screenshots at the end of this page.

 ## Patch to be applied:
 https://bugzilla.xfce.org/attachment.cgi?id=3482